isle-labs/isle-docs/docs/reference/Pool.md

 ### depositWithPermit

-Deposits assets into the pool with the permit signature
+Deposits assets into the pool with the permit signature.

 ```solidity
 function depositWithPermit(